Download PDF

 Research and development costs

-The Group's research and development expenses in 2023 amounted to EUR 13,652 thousand (12,814).
+The Group's research and development expenses in 2024 amounted to EUR 14,599 thousand (13,652).

 Taxes

-Deferred taxes are recognized using the liability method on temporary and quasi-temporary differences at the balance sheet date between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
-In accordance with IAS 12.21, deferred taxes are not recognized for goodwill that cannot be amortized for tax purposes.
+Deferred taxes are recognized using the liability method for temporary and quasi-temporary differences between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements as at the balance sheet date.
+Deviating from this, in accordance with IAS 12.21, no deferred taxes are recognized for goodwill that cannot be amortized for tax purposes.

-Deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the period when the temporary differences are expected to reverse or the tax loss carryforwards are expected to be utilized, based on tax rates (and tax laws) that have been enacted or substantively enacted by the balance sheet date.
+Deferred taxes are measured at the tax rates that are expected to apply under current law at the time when the temporary differences are expected to reverse or when the loss carryforwards are expected to be utilized.

 Deferred tax assets and deferred tax liabilities are offset in accordance with IAS 12 if the Group has a legally enforceable right to set off current tax assets against current tax liabilities and these relate to income taxes levied by the same taxation authority on the same taxable entity.